Served: 7 years

 1867 to September 2, 1874

-On September 2, 1874, Sub Patrolman Bird was detailed, as a private policeman, with Patrolman McGarr, both of the 9th Street Station, at the entrance to the Jackley’s Great Vienna Circus on the Emery Lot, on Vine Street between Fourth and Fifth Streets.
+On September 2, 1874, Sub Patrolman Bird was detailed, as a private policeman, with fellow 9th Street Station, on-duty Patrolman McGarr at the entrance to the Jackley’s Great Vienna Circus on the Emery Lot, on Vine Street, between Fourth and Fifth Streets.

-The circus proprietor was Uncle James Davis.
-His son, J. M. S. Trim Davis, a deaf-mute, had free access to the circus and had a reputation for frequent acts of brutality and viciousness.
+The circus proprietor was “Uncle” James Davis.
+His deaf-mute son, J. A. Trim Davis, had free access to the circus and had a reputation for frequent acts of brutality and viciousness.
 He had married one of the performers a few days before and found that she had been unfaithful.
-He entered the circus and sought out the manager, Mike Lipman, and wrote him a note to the effect that he knew of her infidelity and that he intended to “put a head on her”.
+Davis entered the circus, sought out manager Mike Lipman, and wrote him a note to the effect that he knew of her infidelity and that he intended to “put a head on her”.
 Lipman wrote back that he should not as he did not want to see him in trouble.
 Lipman then went about his business.

-Patrolmen William A. Fox caught Davis trying to escape by the Race Street entrance, and arrested him.
+Patrolmen William A. Fox caught Davis trying to escape via the Race Street entrance and arrested him.
 Davis put up such a struggle that other officers, Meyers, Brady, and Elchelberger, were needed to overpower him.
-James Davis was present by then and said he was not lacking in parental feeling, but he wished the policeman had shot his son.
+James Davis was present by then and, while not lacking in parental feeling, wished the policeman had shot his son.
 He further expounded that he personally selected Patrolman Bird for the detail because of his quiet, steady demeanor.

 Patrolman Bird’s body was placed on a truss of straw until the Coroner arrived.
-Chief Kierstead ordered that the body be removed to the 9th Street Stationhouse.
-He was thereafter removed to Habig’s funeral parlor.
+Chief Kierstead ordered the body removed to the 9th Street Stationhouse.
+He was thereafter removed to Habig’s Mortuary.

-AFter the murder, Manager Lipman immediately determined to give a benefit performance at any time Colonel Kiersted, Superintendent of Police, may indicate and devote the entire proceeds to Patrolman Bird’s family.
+Manager Lipman immediately determined to give a benefit performance at any time Colonel Kiersted, Superintendent of Police, may indicate and devote the entire proceeds to Patrolman Bird’s family.
 Colonel Kiersted agreed and all policemen sold tickets.
-The benefit performances were held in the afternoon and evening of Monday, September 7.
+The benefit performances were held in the afternoon and evening of Monday, September 7th.
 The tent was crowded to capacity for each performance and the Vine and Race Streets entrances were filled with those unable to gain standing room inside.
 A sum of $1,415 was collected.
 A private collection was taken up amounting to about $350.00 from patrolmen, including $55 from the 9th Street Station and $43 from the Hammond Street Station.
 Altogether, about $1,700 was given to the widow (more than $33,000 in 2020 dollars).

-This narrative was revised August 28, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President with most of the research and data being provided by Joyce Meyer, Price Hill Historical Society Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised November 26, 2012 by retired Cincinnati Lieutenant Stephen R. Kramer with almost all the research being completed by Joyce Meyer of the Price Hill Historical Society.
+All rights are reserved to them and the Greater Cincinnati Police Museum.